A coordination-free, convergent, and safe replicated tree: Sequential specification of a tree

-\end{small} To formalize the \emph{path} predicate, we define a set of axioms as shown in \Cref{tab:pathproperties}.
-Axiom $path\_to\_parent$ defines the singleton path of a node to its parent.
+\end{small} Axiom $path\_to\_parent$ defines the singleton path of a node to its parent.
 The recursive composition of paths is axiomatized in $path\_composition$.
 The transitivity property is defined in $path\_transitivity$.
 Axiom $path\_uniqueness$ asserts there is a single path between two nodes.
 The $path\_exclusion$ expresses the conditions for excluding nodes from a path.
 Lastly, $path\_separation$ defines a convergence criterion essential for Why3's SMT solvers, asserting that the direction of the path is converging towards the root.
-Note that $path$ and $rank$ axioms are defined for non-root nodes because the operations' preconditions preclude applying them to the root.

-We also require extra axioms to express the properties of the unaffected nodes in the case of add and move operations as shown in \Cref{tab:addmoveothernodes}.
-The state $\sigma_{add}$ is obtained by applying $add(n,p)$ operation on $\sigma$.
+We also require extra axioms to express the properties of the unaffected nodes in the case of add and move operations.
+They are as follows: \begin{small}

+\end{small} The state $\sigma_{add}$ is obtained by applying $add(n,p)$ operation to $\sigma$.
 The axiom $remaining\_nodes\_add$ asserts that the paths already present in the tree remain in the tree after executing the add operation.
-Given that move operation updates $\sigma$ to $\sigma_{move}$, axiom \emph{descendants\_move} asserts that the descendants of the node being moved continue to be its descendants, and $remaining\_nodes\_move$ asserts that other paths are not affected.
+Given that the move operation updates $\sigma$ to $\sigma_{move}$, axiom $descendants\_move$ asserts that the descendants of the node being moved continue to be its descendants, and $remaining\_nodes\_move$ asserts that other paths are not affected.
 These axioms are defined to ensure that the paths to the root, from nodes unaffected by move or add operations, remain unchanged.
-The specification proven using Why3 is available at \cite{why3_spec}.
+The specification proven using Why3 is available in \citet{tree_spec}.